-Kitchens sell homes, but an empty kitchen with bare counters and no personality sells nothing.
-Virtual staging transforms a vacant kitchen by adding the details buyers expect to see: bar stools at the island, a styled cutting board and canisters on the counter, pendant lights that suggest warmth.
+Kitchens sell homes, but a kitchen photo with bare counters and no styling sells very little.
+Virtual staging transforms the space by adding the details buyers expect to see: bar stools at the island, a styled cutting board and canisters on the counter, pendant lights that suggest warmth.
 These aren't renovations.
 They're visual cues that help buyers see the kitchen as functional, inviting, and ready to move into.

 Kitchen staging is lighter than other rooms since you're accessorizing, not furnishing.
 The focus is on counter surfaces (cutting boards, fruit bowls, coordinated canister sets), bar or island seating, and table-top accessories.
 Avoid overcrowding counters; the goal is to suggest daily use while keeping the kitchen's workspace visible.
 If the kitchen includes an eat-in area, a small table and chairs help define that zone.